Guide

 When to use this

-- Before splitting a large CSV file.
+• Before splitting a large CSV file into smaller files.

-- Before importing data into another platform.
+• Before importing CSV data into another platform or database.

 Why this matters